nar17/AL395_mybots/README.md

 # 	Ontology:
 In solution.py, the robot is generated from a rootlink of fixed size and position.
 There is a 50% probability of the robot growing a "leg" in any of the +y, -y, -x, and +z direction.
 Each of these legs will consist of 2-3 links of random size.
-Each link is connected to the previous link at its center with a joint that has a randomized axis.
+Each link is connected to the previous link at its center with a revolute joint that has a randomized axis.
 Every link has a 50% probability of being green or blue.
 Green links have a touch sensor neuron, blue links have no neuron, and every joint has a motor neuron.

 The following images shows a diagram of the robot's ontology and an example of a randomized robot: